Programs

 What do I do as a KU Student Gardener?

-KU Student Gardeners will be trained in basic gardening skills (what to harvest and when, weeds vs vegetables, ect.), and expected to garden without the supervision of the Earth coordinators.
+KU Student Gardeners will be trained in basic gardening skills (what to harvest and when, weeds vs vegetables, ect.), and expected to garden without the supervision of the EARTH coordinators.
 Tasks will include: watering, weeding, harvesting, planting.
-We have work available from March to November, but you can apply at any time.

 KU Student Gardeners are not required to attend all the garden work days on our website, but ARE required to complete the hours signed up for each week and maintain a consistent schedule during their active dates.